Carlos-n21/UK-Quiz/README.md

 Many of the features were based on/inspired by examples in the [Code Institute Bootcamp LMS](https://learn.codeinstitute.net/dashboard) on the use of HTML, CSS and Javascript.

 ### Content References
+MS Copilot was used to generate some of the quiz questions and feedback content, which the team then reviewed and edited before including into the site.
+The UK Quiz logo was generated using Logo.ai, and edited and optimised using Squoosh.
+Copilot was used to help coding HTML, CSS style and JavaScript code as can be seen with the prompts below:

+- "Can you help me update the current code, so that the page shows this image: assets/images/london-eye-wide-2.jpg, on the background?
+Also can you help create a container on the middle of the page with a text box with the text "Life in the UK" close to the top of the container and two buttons "Play" after the text and "Rules" below the previous button?"

+- "Can you help change the image style of ".container h1" background to a fadding style that highlights the title?"

+- "can you help update the code so that the image is small and shows between the p element and the "Play Again" button?"

+- "Can you update the code to show categories buttons on top of each other on a mobile screen with space between them?
+And 2 on top and 2 above them with space between them?
+Categories buttons need to be light-blue with black text, all with same dimensions, please."

 ### Media References
+[Pexels.com](https://www.pexels.com/) for some of the images used in the quiz questions Background image TBC

 #### Acknowledgements
+Everyone in our WECA group who have been so helpful and supportive leading up to this group project, and Code Institute tutors (Dillon, Mark and Roo) for answering our questions

 [Back to top](#top)